CocoaCommander/bts-twitter-history/README.md

         <p>Waggle Link for WordCloud:
          https://www.kaggle.com/brianthienho/bts-twitter-api-visuals </p>
-        - Google Trends-like line graph (only for that month) Need More Information As of Now
+        - Google Trends-like line graph (only for that month)
-        - Top 10 tweets sorted by num retweets of a given month Need More Information As of Now
+        - Top 10 tweets sorted by num retweets of a given month